-Leadership plays an essential role in any company's overall safety performance.
-Leaders establish the standards of an organization and are the ones with the power to enforce them.
+Leadership plays an essential role in any enterprise's overall safety performance.
+Leaders establish an organization's standards and are the ones with the power to enforce them.
 Of course, these values include safety protocols and procedures.

 Leaders, from upper management to the crew-leader level, should always be active proponents of safety in the workplace.

 The Benefits of Leaders Advocating for Safety in the Workplace

 Creating a safety culture requires that everyone is on board.
 Enforcement will not be able to persuade people to adopt this culture.
 Instead, what you need to do as a leader is to become, yourself, a safety advocate and lead by example.

 According to Aristotle's modes of persuasion, you need three things to convince someone of your opinion: facts and logic; emotional appeal; and credibility and character.